Administrative manager of Labex

-As a mathematically inclined student of physics at the University of Münster (Germany), Michael was attracted to the science of nonlinear dynamics and self-organization.
-His PhD focused on theoretical model of spontaneous formation of nanoscopic stripe patterns in coating processes using mono-molecular layers.
+As a mathematically inclined student of physics, Michael was attracted to the science of nonlinear dynamics and self-organization.
+He focused on theoretical model of spontaneous formation of nanoscopic stripe patterns in coating processes using mono-molecular layers.
 This research project allowed to bridge fundamental science and technological application.

 Andrei Lazanu (2018-2021)

-After completing the Mathematical Tripos at the University of Cambridge, Gonville and Caius College (BA & MMath), Andrei pursued a PhD in theoretical physics at DAMTP, University of Cambridge under the supervision of Prof. P. Shellard, studying the effects of topological defects on the Cosmic Microwave Background and the inflationary bispectrum of the large-scale structure of the Universe.
-Afterwards, he has been an InDark postdoctoral fellow at INFN, Padua, Italy, focussing on the analytical modelling of the matter bispectrum of large scale structure and on obtaining forecasts for primordial non-Gaussianity.
+As a theoretical physicist he studies the effects of topological defects on the Cosmic Microwave Background and the inflationary bispectrum of the large-scale structure of the Universe.
+He also focused on the analytical modelling of the matter bispectrum of large-scale structure and on obtaining forecasts for primordial non-Gaussianity.

 Extracting cosmological parameters from N-body simulations using machine learning techniques, Andrei Lazanu, arXiv: 2106.11061 (to be published soon)